invick/wp-menu-cleaner/README.md

 # Menu Cleaner

 A WordPress plugin by Victor Adams that helps you clean up your navigation menus by deleting menu items based on their visual position (menu_order).
-Users can select how many items to delete (1-500).
+Features menu selection, customizable deletion count, and real-time progress tracking with AJAX.

 ## Description

 Menu Cleaner is a utility plugin designed to help WordPress administrators manage large navigation menus.
-It specifically targets the Primary Menu and removes items based on their menu order, allowing users to specify exactly how many items to delete (1-500), making it ideal for cleaning up test data or managing oversized menus.
+It allows you to select any menu in your WordPress site and remove items based on their menu order.
+With real-time progress tracking, you can watch as items are deleted in batches, making it ideal for cleaning up test data or managing oversized menus.

 ## Features

+- **Menu Selection**: Choose any menu from your WordPress site to clean
-- **Customizable Deletion**: Choose how many items to delete (1-500)
+- **Customizable Deletion**: Specify how many items to delete (1-500)
-- **Targeted Deletion**: Only affects the Primary Menu, leaving other menus untouched
+- **Real-time Progress Bar**: Visual progress indicator with percentage completion
+- **AJAX-powered**: Batch processing prevents timeouts on large operations
+- **Deletion Log**: Live feed showing each deleted item with ID and title
+- **Item Count Display**: Shows current item count for each menu
 - **Safe Operation**: Requires administrator permissions (`manage_options` capability)
-- **Visual Feedback**: Shows the number of deleted items and their IDs
-- **Manual Control**: Operates through a dedicated admin page with confirmation dialog
-- **Smart Detection**: Automatically finds the Primary Menu using various naming conventions
+- **Confirmation Dialog**: Prevents accidental deletions
 - **Complete Removal**: Uses `wp_delete_post()` with hard delete for thorough cleanup

 ## Requirements